AnnaRyb/markdownrepo/README.md

 # Session Replay, an eagle-eyed error detection tool

-Have you ever wondered if it is possible to detect application flaws in a split second? >It is now possible with the Session Replay feature.
+Have you ever wondered if it is possible to detect [application] (https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/basic-concepts/applications) flaws in a split second?
+>It is now possible with the Session Replay feature.
-This is how it works.
+>This is how it works.

   **Example scenario**
-  >Imagine an online shop, [Performance Wear] (https://www.performancewear.com) that sells clothing and accessories through a single-page application running on Amazon AWS.
+  >Imagine an online shop, www.performancewear.com that sells clothing and accessories through a single-page application running on Amazon AWS.

   **Problem**
   >Ashley is a client who was trying to place her order via website form but was unable to complete her transaction.
 After filling in a few fields, she found out that the system  froze and remained unresponsible despite several trials.